Qihoo360/huststore/README.md

 # huststore - High-performance Distributed Storage #
 ![huststore logo](res/logo.png)

 `huststore` is a open source high performance distributed database system.
-It not only provides key-value storage service with extremely high performance, up to **100 thousand QPS**, but also supports data structures like `hash`, `set`, `sorted set`, etc. Also, it can store **binary** data as value from a key-value pair, and thus can be used as an alternative of Redis.
+It not only provides key-value storage service with extremely high performance, up to **hundreds of thousands QPS**, but also supports data structures like `hash`, `set`, `sorted set`, etc. Also, it can store **binary** data as value from a key-value pair, and thus can be used as an alternative of Redis.

-In addtion, `huststore` implements a distributed message queue by integrating a special `HA` module, features including message Push Stream, and message Publish-SubScribe, these features can be used as replacements of the corresponding features in rabbitmq and gearman.
+In addtion, `huststore` implements a distributed message queue by integrating a special `HA` module, features including message Push Stream, and message Publish-SubScribe.

 ## Features ##
 `huststore` has two core components, `hustdb` and `HA`. `hustdb` is a database engine developed by our own, in the fundamental architecture. `HA` is implemented as a `nginx` module.
 It is well-known that `nginx` is a industry-proven high quality code base, thus by inheriting it `huststore` gains the below advantages: